 What are we doing?

-The ACT Government accepted all of these recommendations and released its ACT Government Response.
-This response detailed how Government would action the recommendations and improve capacity to understand and respond effectively to the needs of children and young people affected by domestic, family and sexual violence.
+The ACT Government accepted all recommendations and released an ACT Government Response.
+This detailed how Government would action the recommendations and improve capacity to understand and respond effectively to the needs of children and young people affected by domestic, family and sexual violence.

 What have we achieved so far?

-i) completion of the consultation with children and young people, and development of the Have Heard Us, What Will You Do? resources (see Supporting Children and Young People Affected by Domestic and Family Violence for further details)
+- completion of the consultation with children and young people, and development of the Now You Have Heard Us, What Will You Do? resources (see Supporting Children and Young People Affected by Domestic and Family Violence for further details)

-ii) completion of the community consultation and development of the ACT Child Safe Standards Scheme.
-Directorates have been implementing the scheme through developing and implementing policies, resources, tools and business processes that build capacity to keep children and young people safe.
-Examples include: the ACT Child Safe, Child Friendly, Child Aware Framework, the Education Directorate’s suite of Child Safety Resources and the Community Services Directorate’s Re-imagining Child Safety project
+- completion of the community consultation for and development of the ACT Child Safe Standards Scheme.
+The ACT Government has been implementing the scheme through developing and implementing policies, resources, tools and business processes that build capacity to keep children and young people safe

-iv) completion of a review of evidence on trauma and therapeutic services and development of a Therapeutic care for children and young people in the ACT policy paper.
+- completion of a review of evidence on trauma and therapeutic services and development of a policy paper on therapeutic care for children and young people in the ACT.
 This will assist with developing and strengthening the therapeutic responses and supports for children and young people across the ACT

-vi) creation of a Family Court Liaison Officer (child protection) role to support the provision of child protection information to the family law court.
+- creation of Family Court Liaison Officer to support the provision of child protection information to the family court.

 What is next?

-Next phase implementation will consolidate gains made from the First Implementation Plan, with specific attention and focus towards improving the range of therapeutic responses and supports for children and young people
+Next phase of implementation will continue to focus on improving the range of therapeutic responses and supports for children and young people.

 What difference will we make?

-Actions aim to build capacity of mainstream and speciality family violence sectors to respond to the needs of children and young people impacted by family violence
+Actions against the five key recommendations aim to build capacity of mainstream and speciality family violence sectors to respond to the needs of children and young people impacted by family violence.